ITRS to acquire IP-Label. Read the press release.

 Why use a DNS monitor?

-Uptrends' DNS monitor lets you do extensive DNS health checks: verify your web site domain names (A and CNAME records), mail server domain name mappings (MX records), DNS zone delegates (NS records), authoritative information about DNS zones (SOA records) and other DNS information, contained in TXT records (including SPF information for e-mail authentication).
+Uptrends’ DNS monitor lets you perform extensive DNS health checks: verifying website domain names (A and CNAME records), mail server domain name mappings (MX records), DNS zone delegation (NS records), authoritative DNS zone information (SOA records), and other DNS data contained in TXT records (including SPF information for email authentication).

 A specific case for using a DNS monitor is Checking a serial number in an SOA record.